THE BEST POWER METER FOR ROAD CYCLING – PART 2

 Was this review worth your time?
 Want save money on whatever gear you buy next?

 If you plan to buy something I covered in my reviews or any piece of cycling gear for that matter, there’s an easy way to save money and keep the cranks turning on more reviews like this one.
 Simply click on the retailer links in red in the posts or right hand column and buy any of your cycling gear through the online stores you connect to.

 Each time you buy something from many of these stores, I get a small amount back for referring you and put that towards the work and costs of the site.
 It doesn’t cost you anything more to do it this way and probably saves you money because I’ve found you a good store with a great price.
 It also re-energizes me after the countless hours I put into these reviews (when I could be out riding) knowing you are getting value from reading and acting on what I share with you.

 I’ve picked these stores because they offer the best current prices I’ve found on gear covered in each review, they have the items I list in inventory, and they provide good customer service.
 They also typically offer very good prices on all their gear.
 Every couple of days I update the pricing on the gear I’ve recommended in the body of each review and in the sidebar.

 Current prices and stores for the recommended Stages and PowerTap power meters are shown just below.
-Links for all the other leading PM brands and models can be found here.
+Links to the stores with inventory and having the best prices for the other leading PM brands and models follow.

 - Australia & New Zealand: Available only in physical stores – A$899